sequence-sh/NuixConnector/documentation.md

 *Requires Nuix Version 5.0*

 Creates a list of all irregular items in a case.
 The report is in CSV format.
-The headers are 'Reason', 'Path' and 'Guid' Reasons include 'NonSearchablePDF','BadExtension','Unrecognised','Unsupported','TextNotIndexed','ImagesNotProcessed','Poisoned','Record','UnrecognisedDeleted','NeedManualExamination', and 'CodeTextFiles' Use this inside a WriteFile process to write it to a file.
+The headers are 'Reason', 'Path' and 'Guid' Reasons include 'NonSearchablePDF','BadExtension','Unrecognised','Unsupported','TextNotIndexed','ImagesNotProcessed','Poisoned','Record','UnrecognisedDeleted','NeedManualExamination', and 'CodeTextFiles' Use this inside a WriteFile step to write it to a file.

 |Parameter|Type    |Required|Summary              |Example        |
 |:-------:|:------:|:------:|:-------------------:|:-------------:|